cmhh/postcode/README.md

 )
 ```

-# Approximating postcode with meshblocks
+## Approximating postcode with meshblocks

 Postcodes were created by NZ Post, to satisfy their own business requirements.
-An interesting idea is to create something like postcode by aggregating existing standard geographic units in an attempt to make something a little more consistent (better consistency would be achieved, of course, if this was done without letting postcodes span more than a single territorial authority).
+An interesting idea is to create something like postcode by aggregating existing standard geographic units in an attempt to make something a little more consistent with official geographies (better consistency would be achieved, of course, if this was done without letting postcodes span more than a single territorial authority).

 Either way, We can do this by first intersecting the postcode and meshblock layers.
 Assuming again we have a database connection, `conn`, this can be done all in R as follows: